A Victorian home with a military secret

 Join a daily guided tour of the Manor at 10.40am.
-If you're arriving early it's a great way to learn about Hughenden's history and discover highlights in the principle rooms of the manor.
-There is no additional charge for the tour, but please do pick up a ticket from our Reception Kiosk on arrival.
+If you're arriving early it's a great way to learn about Hughenden's history and discover highlights in the principle rooms of the Manor.
+There is no additional charge for the tour, but please do pick up a ticket from our Visitor Welcome Kiosk on arrival.
 Arrive early to avoid disappointment, as it is limited to 16 people.

 Queen Victoria's favourite Prime Minister

 Hughenden was purchased by Benjamin Disraeli as his country home in 1848 and was cherished by himself and his wife Mary Anne.
 Securing the Manor was vital to the realisation of his political ambitions and his personal aspirations and it provided the setting for political drama, royal visits and a personal love story.

 Over the course of three floors you will discover insights into the personal and political life of this most unlikely of prime ministers.
 On the ground and first floor see Disraeli's collection in the rooms he loved, including his library and study.
 On the second floor explore new exhibition spaces.

 Meet the map-makers

 Step back in time in Hughenden's Second World War exhibition and delve into the secret lives of the Hillside map makers.